Do Crocodiles Feel Pain? Facts About Crocodile Senses

 Why Do Crocodiles Feel Pain?

 Answer to the question Do crocodiles feel pain?
-Yes, they feel pain but not much beacause their heat sensors are more active than pain.
-Crocodiles possess a sophisticated nervous system comprising specialized sensory receptors, nerve fibers and brain structures dedicated to processing stimuli.
-These adaptations strongly suggest their capacity to detect and respond to various sensations, including pain.
+Yes, they feel pain but not much because their heat sensors are more active than the pain sensors.
+Crocodiles possess a sophisticated nervous system that comprises of the specialized sensory receptors, nerve fibers and brain structures that are dedicated to processing stimuli.
+These adaptations are strongly suggest their capacity to detect and respond to the various sensations including the pain.

 Introduction: